ilius/ayandict/README.md

 If `config.toml` does not exist, it will be created and filled with default config.

-After you modify `config.toml`, you can click on "Reload" button (next to "Config" button) and it will apply the changes (with exception of font probably).
+After you modify `config.toml`, you can click on "Reload" button (next to "Config" button) and it will apply the changes.

 The full path for `config.toml` file: